db0sch/linux_laptops/README.md

 ![boromir_meme](https://i.imgflip.com/18xlvc.jpg)

 ## important rules
 - avoid consumer laptops. they might carry some bios/uefi restrictions which prevent installing linux on these machines. professional series laptops are more suitable (but might be more expensive)
 - avoid touch screen:
   1. linux UI not very touch compatible
   2. might create issues
-- avoid Nvidia graphics card: always prefer intel graphic cards as they provide open source drivers.
+- be careful with Nvidia graphics card: always prefer intel graphic cards as they provide open source drivers.
 Nvidia can cause issues which are difficult to debug.
 The situation might be better now though (with the `nouveau` drivers).
 I invite you to check the best linux compatible nvidia cards on the web (more info here: https://wiki.archlinux.org/index.php/NVIDIA)
 - avoid exotic brands (unless they are officialy supporting linux).
 The common models and brands are well documented by the community.
 Easier for troubleshouting.
+- USB-C is eating the world (of laptops).
+Some laptops have just one port.
+So keep that in mind if you need retro-compatibility with older hardware, and even to connect to a beamer (might need to purchase an adapter)
+- Some manufacturer are now configuring the hard disks in Raid, which can make the linux installation more complex (especially for Dual Boot).

 ## brands